houseabsolute/precious/README.md

 linting failure).
 You can use the `ignore_stderr` to specify one or more regexes for allowed stderr output.

-In addition, you can see all stdout and stderr output from a comment by running precious in `--debug` mode.
+In addition, you can see all stdout and stderr output from a command by running precious in `--debug` mode.

 All of which is to say that in general there's no value to running a command in quiet mode with